Turtles, Tortoises and Snakes

-- Other tips: In 1975,the U.S. Food and Drug Administration (FDA) banned the sale or distribution of turtles with a carapace (shell) of less than four inches.
+- Important tips: In 1975, the U.S. Food and Drug Administration (FDA) banned the sale or distribution of turtles with a carapace (shell) of less than four inches.
 This was done in an attempt to cut down on the number of cases of Salmonella infections via turtles.
 Remember, all reptiles-including all turtles- carry the Salmonella bacteria, no matter what size they are.
 The U.S. government hoped that banning the smallest turtles would keep these animals out of the hands of little kids, who are drawn to small animals and are at a higher risk for becoming infected.
 You may still find these banned turtles being sold or given away, despite the ban.
 If you find someone violating the ban, you can report them to the FDA.

 There are thousands of species of snakes in the world, from the very small to the very large.
 Smaller may seem better when it comes to ease of care, but it's not the only factor to take into consideration.